gynamics/zsh-config/README.md

 # zsh-config
-A basic zsh configuration with archlinux configuration
+A basic zsh configuration with archlinux prompt.